weaveworks-guides/weave-net-legacy/rails-ubuntu-simple/README.md

 ~~~

-By giving the webapp container a unique name, it will be registered with `weaveDNS` at `webapp-1.weave.local`.
-If advanced
+By giving the webapp container a unique name, it is registered with `weaveDNS` at `webapp-1.weave.local`.

+Your app will now be running on port 3000 on your vagrant host and is available by pointing your browser at: [http://172.17.8.101:3000](http://172.17.8.101:3000)

-load-balancing with HAProxy or nginx was required, you could use those dns entries to route the traffic.
-In the simple case, we could use weaveDNS for load-balancing between our rails containers.
+If advanced load-balancing with HAProxy or nginx is required, you could use those DNS entries to route the traffic.
+In the simple case, weaveDNS can be used for load-balancing between our rails containers.
 However, both of those are outside the scope of this guide.

-Your app will now be running on port 3000 on your vagrant host and is available by pointing your browser at: [http://172.17.8.101:3000](http://172.17.8.101:3000)

 ##Conclusions